obriengareth/Overview/README.md

 Some example results as animated gifs are used to illustrate the outputs.

 ![Wind Farm](ireland_turbine.png)
-One xample of streamlines flowing over wind turbines in the Dublin Mountains.
+One example of streamlines flowing over wind turbines in the Dublin Mountains.
 Other simulations and ML examples are given below.

 Data Science: Exploiting high performance computing and data science techniques to process and image large datasets to image the subsurface within the business constraints for maximising commercial value.